resourceful-workshop/resourceful-2025/papers.md

 ## Posters

+  *  <font size="4"> <b> WikiQA-IS: Assisted Benchmark Generation and Automated Evaluation of Icelandic Cultural Knowledge in LLMs </b> </font>
+  <span style="color:gray"> Arnardóttir, Þórunn and Bjartur Einarsson, Elías and Ingvarsson Juto, Garðar and Páll Helgason, Þorvaldur and Einarsson, Hafsteinn </span>
+  <button onclick="toggleAbstract('abstract3')">Show Abstract</button>
+  <div id="abstract3" class="abstract" style="display:none;">This paper presents WikiQA-IS, a novel question-answering dataset focusing on Icelandic culture and history, along with an automated pipeline for dataset generation and evaluation.
+Leveraging GPT-4 to create questions and answers based on Icelandic Wikipedia articles and news sources, we produced a high-quality corpus of 2,000 question-answer pairs.
+We introduce an automatic evaluation method using GPT-4o as a judge, which shows strong agreement with human evaluations.
+Our benchmark reveals varying performances across different language models, with closed-source models generally outperforming open-weights alternatives.
+This work contributes a resource for evaluating language models' knowledge of Icelandic culture and offers a replicable framework for creating similar datasets in other cultural contexts.</div>

   *  <font size="4"> <b> Universal Dependencies Treebank for Uzbek </b> </font>
   <span style="color:gray"> Akhundjanova, Arofat and Talamo, Luigi </span>